 The poster will outline the amount of paid medical leave you’re required to provide to eligible employees, the terms on which leave can be used, and your employees’ rights to file a complaint if you violate the act.

 Finally, it’s recommended that you keep one year of records that document the hours your employees work and the paid medical leave they take.

 Remember – this act just establishes a minimum of paid sick leave time.
 You’re allowed to provide more if you wish.

 One last thing!
 If a paid medical leave mandate is enacted at the federal level, this act will no longer be effective as soon as the federal mandate goes into effect.
 Currently, there are no federal legal requirements for paid sick leave – only unpaid sick leave under the Family Medical Leave Act (FMLA).

 You should begin taking the appropriate actions to comply with this act now.
-We’ll keep you notified of any changes that come up.
+We’ll keep you notified of any changes.

 Have more questions?
 Want to connect with a payroll provider to help manage your PTO tracking and accruals and compliance with this act?
 Let’s talk!